These gluten free double chocolate cookie balls are a festive holiday treat! Dipped in chocolate, with a cookie crumb filling, these are irresistible!

 Instructions

-Place the gluten free double chocolate cookies and the chocolate bar in a food processor and pulse until finely ground.
-Pour the cookie crumbs into a large bowl.
+- Place the gluten free chocolate sandwich cookies and the chocolate bar in a food processor and pulse until finely ground.
+Pour the cookie crumb mixture into a large bowl.

-Store in the refrigerator.
-These should stay good for 7-10 days.
+- Store in the refrigerator.
+These should stay good for about 7 days.

 Sharon